ibbatta/readme-generator/README.md

 ### **Installation**

-First of all enter in the project folder and run `nvm use` to have the right node version for the project, then run `yarn install` to install all the dependencies.
+First of all, enter the project folder and run `nvm use` to have the right node version for the project, then run `yarn install` to install all the dependencies.

 ---